 - Practice managers and billing teams

 Using accurate mental health therapy billing codes is essential.
 Without them, providers risk delayed payments, claim denials, and potential compliance issues.
 In healthcare organizations, clinicians and billing staff rely on these codes to accurately reflect the services performed on a daily basis, whether it is an individual therapy session, a group session, or family counseling.
+For behavioral health clinics, proper coding also supports quality metrics and outcome tracking under value-based care programs.

-Common Psychotherapy CPT Codes List
+Common Psychotherapy CPT Codes List for Behavioral Health Providers

 Here is a simplified breakdown of the most commonly used psychotherapy CPT codes list in mental health billing: